 We ask all students of the Bachelor and Master in Management & Technology in Munich with a specialization in technology to register in TUMonline for the respective courses.
 More information on the teaching format will be given in TUMonline and Moodle.
-All mandatory modules planned for the summer semester 2020 in the specialization in technology should take place.

 More information from the respective faculties can be found here:

 Making full use of the creative potential of students to develop innovations for dynamic, future-oriented teaching – that is the goal of the TUM Future Learning Initiative (TFLI).

 Numerous students have developed ideas, worked out proposals in teams or individually and found creative solutions for improvements in studies and teaching.
 13 contributions made it to the final.